志萍的三分田

 Ross: Pregnant?!

-[Scene: Monica and Rachel'sChandler, Joey, Phoebe and Monica are watching Three's Company.]
+[Scene: Monica and Rachel'sChandler, Joey and Phoebe are watching TV.
+Monica is busy cleaning the

-Chrissy on Three’s Company: [holding a bra] Oh!
-Looks like she didn’t leave in such a hurry after all.
+Chrissy on Three's Company: [holding a bra] Ha!
+Looks like she didn't leave in such a hurry after all.

-Chandler: Oh, I think this is the episode of Three's Company where there's some kind of
+Chandler: Oh, I think this is the episode of Three's Company with some kind of misunderstanding.

 Monica: [taking a drink from Joey] Are you through with that?